Hierarchical Selective Recruitment in Linear-Threshold Brain Networks, Part I: Single-Layer Dynamics and Selective Inhibition: Internal Dynamics of Single-Layer Networks

 Thus, according to Theorem~\ref{thm:eue}, EUE only requires the excitatory dynamics to be stable (note that $w_{ee}$ has to become smaller as $n$ grows), while the more conservative condition $\rho(|\Wbf_{EI}|) < 1$ also requires (relatively) weak inhibitory-inhibitory synapses and a weak interconnection between excitatory and inhibitory subnetworks. \oprocend } \end{example}

 When $\Ibf - \Wbf \in \Pc$, Theorem~\ref{thm:eue} ensures EUE for all $\dbf \in \real^n$.
 When $\Ibf - \Wbf \notin \Pc$, however, a more involved question is to find the values of $\dbf$ that give rise to non-unique equilibrium points.
-To answer this, we need a more direct analysis of the equilibria, as performed next.
-For simplicity, we focus in the remainder of this subsection on unbounded dynamics ($\mbf = \infty \ones_n$).
+To answer this, we next perform a more direct analysis of the equilibria.
+For simplicity, we focus in the remainder of this section on unbounded dynamics~($\mbf = \infty \ones_n$).

 Recall the definition of an equilibrium candidate in~\eqref{eq:h-uniq}.
 Using Assumption~\ref{as:1}, and after some manipulations, we have

 thus,

 Therefore, if $\Mbf_\sigmab \dbf \ge \zeros$ for exactly one $\sigmab \in \{0, \ell\}^n$, then a unique equilibrium exists.
 However, when $\Mbf_{\sigmab_\ell} \dbf \ge \zeros$ for multiple $\sigmab_\ell \in \{0, \ell\}^n, \ell \in \until{\bar \ell}$, the network may have either multiple equilibria or a unique one $\xbf^*_{\sigmab_1} = \cdots = \xbf^*_{\sigmab_{\bar \ell}}$ lying on the boundary between $\{\Omega_{\sigma_\ell}\}_{\ell = 1}^{\bar \ell}$.
 The next result shows that the quantities $\Mbf_\sigmab \dbf$ can be used to distinguish between these two latter cases.